photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

      2. Enter the URL as shown above in the **Server Address** field
      3. Click **Connect**

+    If you cannot connect to your instance via WebDAV using these instructions:

+    - [ ] You do not have sufficient user rights (try as admin)
+    - [ ] You are experiencing a [general authentication problem](../../getting-started/troubleshooting/index.md#cannot-log-in)
+    - [ ] Your instance or reverse proxy uses an invalid HTTPS certificate
+    - [ ] You are trying to connect to the wrong network or server

 === "Windows 10"

      1. Open Windows **File Explorer**